tockards/time-series-postgresql/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Time_series)

-I suggest reading the blog post [What the heck is time-series data ...](https://blog.timescale.com/what-the-heck-is-time-series-data-and-why-do-i-need-a-time-series-database-dcf3b1b18563) by [timescale database team](https://blog.timescale.com) as it is quite thorough and should suffice while the definition is absence from this README.
+I suggest reading the blog post [What the heck is time-series data ...](https://blog.timescale.com/what-the-heck-is-time-series-data-and-why-do-i-need-a-time-series-database-dcf3b1b18563) by [timescale database team](https://blog.timescale.com) as it is quite thorough and should suffice as a definition during its absence from this README.

-## PostgreSQL
+## What is PostgreSQL?

 > The World's Most Advanced Open Source Relational Database